brunopamplona/streaming-mta/README.md

 # streaming-mta
-Multi-Touch Attribution com comparação de modelos: last-touch, linear, Shapley.
-Discussão de limitações vs. MMM.
+Multi-Touch Attribution with model comparison: last-touch, linear, and Shapley value allocation.
+Discussion of limitations relative to MMM.